Isolated Modules

 When you open a TrenBox and draw a loan, 150 XY is set aside as a way to compensate gas costs for the transaction sender in the event of your TrenBox being liquidated.
 The Liquidation Reserve is fully refundable if your TrenBox is not liquidated, and is given back to you when you close your TrenBox by repaying your debt.
 The Liquidation Reserve counts as debt and is taken into account for the calculation of a TrenBox's LTV ratio, slightly increasing the actual collateral requirements.

 The collateral and debt of an active TrenBox may increase in the event of a redistribution within an isolated module.
-A redistribution occurs when the stability pool is empty, or a TrenBox's value is too low to effectively liquidate.
+A redistribution occurs when the insurance pool is empty, or a TrenBox's value is too low to effectively liquidate.
 Collateral and debt from a liquidated TrenBox is distributed among the active TrenBoxes within the module.

 Debt ceilings are one of the most important risk management tools in Tren Finance.
 The concept of a debt ceiling is used to cap the maximum amount of debt that can be issued against a specific type of collateral.
 The debt ceiling is shown as the total XY on each module.Comment